LeetaoGoooo/WordsOut/README.md

 ### Run source code

-1. Make sure you have logged in to your Youdao dictionary account in the browser, and copy the [cookie](./screens/cookie.png)
+1. Make sure you have logged in to your Youdao/Shanbay dictionary account in the browser, and copy the [cookie](./screens/cookie.png)

-2. Run the script: `python export_youdao.py --cookie="your cookie"`
+2. Run the script: `python app.py --cookie="your cookie" --platform="corresponding platform"`

 3. The script will export all words to the `words.txt` file